 As noted earlier, the basic rationale for and principles of meaningful engagement are unlikely to be controversial.
 The difficulty lies in putting them into practice.
 For the visitors, it can be difficult to understand how communities are organized, how they do business, and what they expect.
 This is not to place any blame on communities or their leaders and residents, but simply to acknowledge that a lot of learning is required, and that there are likely some steps that can help orient the visitors and create a more satisfactory process for everyone.

-In any community or region there are going to be multiple organizations with overlapping responsibilities and aims.
+In any community or region, there are going to be multiple organizations with overlapping responsibilities and aims.
 Thus, “community engagement” should really be “community engagements.”
 It is not always clear which organizations play which roles in a given community, nor whether the various organizations at the community and regional levels work together effectively.
 It is thus important at the beginning to learn which organizations are active in the community or region, what each one is responsible for, and what each one expects.
 Here, communities themselves can provide a great service by providing clear information to visitors about what is expected.
 A one-size-fits-all approach is probably not very useful, given the wide range of projects, activities, and interactions that can be expected.
 The expectations for a multi-national corporation planning to operate in the area for decades should not be the same as for a researcher planning to take a few samples and continue onwards.
 Nonetheless, it should be possible to start with a basic information request from the community and work from there to determine what else will be needed.

 In doing so, it is also important that community organizations are clear about their roles and responsibilities, and what the visitors are expecting from them.
 An organization that insists on being informed, but is unwilling or unable to respond in a timely manner or to attend scheduled meetings, is not fulfilling its part of meaningful engagement.
 While some allowance can be made for the way things are done in a community (e.g., meetings may be cancelled because key people are called away to other events), visitors should be able to expect timely responses and not have to make multiple trips to the community to hold a single meeting.